seahorse-ai-ryan/brush/docs/introduction.md

 This cross-platform capability is achieved using WebGPU-compatible technologies (`wgpu`) and the [Burn](https://github.com/tracel-ai/burn) machine learning framework.
 This approach allows Brush to produce simple, dependency-free binaries, avoiding cumbersome Python/CUDA setups often required by similar tools.

-Brush supports several input data formats:

-*   Posed image datasets in the **COLMAP** format.
-*   Posed image datasets in the **Nerfstudio format** (using `transforms.json`).
-*   Images with transparency masks (alpha channel or separate mask files).
-*   Standard `.ply` files containing Gaussian Splats (for viewing).
-*   ZIP archives containing datasets (required for web training).
-*   ZIP archives or specialized `.ply` files containing sequences of splats for animation viewing.
+Brush supports a variety of input data formats, from standard COLMAP datasets to specialized formats for web training.
+For a complete list of supported formats and their usage, see the [Data Format Guide](getting-started/user-guide.md#data-formats).

 ## 1.2 Why Brush?